PAGE: A Simple and Optimal Probabilistic Gradient Estimator for Nonconvex Optimization: Missing Proofs for Nonconvex Online Problems under PL Condition

 \section{Missing Proofs for Nonconvex Online Problems under PL Condition}

-In this section, we provide the main convergence theorem and its corollary for nonconvex online problems under the PL condition (i.e., Assumption \ref{asp:pl}).
+In this appendix, we provide detailed proofs for the main convergence theorem and its corollary for nonconvex online problems under the PL condition (i.e., Assumption \ref{asp:pl}).
 Recall that we refer this online problem \eqref{prob:online} as the finite-sum problem \eqref{prob:finite} with large or infinite $n$.
 Also, we need the bounded variance assumption (Assumption \ref{asp:bv}) in this online case.